Hydrolysis: Esters and amides

-Acid–base-catalysed hydrolyses are very common; one example is the hydrolysis of amides or esters.
-Their hydrolysis occurs when the nucleophile (a nucleus-seeking agent, e.g., water or hydroxyl ion) attacks the carbon of the carbonyl group of the ester or amide.
-In an aqueous base, hydroxyl ions are better nucleophiles than polar molecules such as water.
-In acids, the carbonyl group becomes protonated, and this leads to a much easier nucleophilic attack.
-The products for both hydrolyses are compounds with carboxylic acid groups.
+Ester and amide hydrolysis occurs through nucleophilic acyl substitution where water acts as a nucleophile (a nucleus-seeking agent, e.g., water or hydroxyl ion), attacking the carbon of the carbonyl group of the ester or amide.
+Under acidic conditions, the carbonyl group is activated via protonation, allowing for direct nucleophilic attack by water.
+In an aqueous base, hydroxyl ions are better nucleophiles than polar molecules such as water due to the negative charge localized on the oxygen and therefore directly attack the carbonyl group.

+Upon hydrolysis, an ester is converted into a carboxylic acid plus an alcohol, while an amide converts into a carboxylic acid and an amine or ammonia (which in the presence of acid are immediately converted to ammonium salts).
+One of the two oxygen groups on the carboxylic acid are derived from a water molecule and the amine/ammonia or alcohol gains the hydrogen ion.

 Perhaps the oldest commercially practiced example of ester hydrolysis is saponification (formation of soap).
 It is the hydrolysis of a triglyceride (fat) with an aqueous base such as sodium hydroxide (NaOH).
 During the process, glycerol is formed, and the fatty acids react with the base, converting them to salts.
 These salts are called soaps, commonly used in households.
+Under biological conditions, this reaction is catalyzed by lipases for the digestion of fats, acting when adsorbed to an oil-water interface.
+Other esterases function in water, serving a variety of biological functions.

-In addition, in living systems, most biochemical reactions (including ATP hydrolysis) take place during the catalysis of enzymes.
-The catalytic action of enzymes allows the hydrolysis of proteins, fats, oils, and carbohydrates.
-As an example, one may consider proteases (enzymes that aid digestion by causing hydrolysis of peptide bonds in proteins).
-They catalyze the hydrolysis of interior peptide bonds in peptide chains, as opposed to exopeptidases (another class of enzymes, that catalyze the hydrolysis of terminal peptide bonds, liberating one free amino acid at a time).
+A key biological application of amide hydrolysis is the digestion of proteins into amino acids.
+Proteases, enzymes that aid digestion by causing hydrolysis of peptide bonds in proteins, catalyze the hydrolysis of peptide bonds in peptide chains, releasing polypeptide fragments two to six amino acids long.
+Those fragments are then broken down into single amino acids via carboxypeptidases secreted by the pancreas.

 However, proteases do not catalyze the hydrolysis of all kinds of proteins.
 Their action is stereo-selective: Only proteins with a certain tertiary structure are targeted as some kind of orienting force is needed to place the amide group in the proper position for catalysis.
 The necessary contacts between an enzyme and its substrates (proteins) are created because the enzyme folds in such a way as to form a crevice into which the substrate fits; the crevice also contains the catalytic groups.
 Therefore, proteins that do not fit into the crevice will not undergo hydrolysis.
 This specificity preserves the integrity of other proteins such as hormones, and therefore the biological system continues to function normally.

-Upon hydrolysis, an amide converts into a carboxylic acid and an amine or ammonia (which in the presence of acid are immediately converted to ammonium salts).
-One of the two oxygen groups on the carboxylic acid are derived from a water molecule and the amine (or ammonia) gains the hydrogen ion.
-The hydrolysis of peptides gives amino acids.

 Many polyamide polymers such as nylon 6,6 hydrolyze in the presence of strong acids.
 The process leads to depolymerization.
 For this reason nylon products fail by fracturing when exposed to small amounts of acidic water.
 Polyesters are also susceptible to similar polymer degradation reactions.
 The problem is known as environmental stress cracking.